ClassPreloader/ClassPreloader/README.md

 Creating a PHP based configuration file is fairly simple.
 Just include the `vendor/classpreloader/classpreloader/src/ClassLoader.php` file and call the `ClassPreloader\ClassLoader::getIncludes()` method, passing a function as the only  argument.
 This function should accept a `ClassPreloader\ClassLoader` object and register the passed in object's autoloader using `$loader->register()`.
 It is important to register the `ClassPreloader\ClassLoader` autoloader after all other autoloaders are registered.

-An array or `ClassPreloader\Config` must be returned from the config file.
+An array or `ClassPreloader\ClassLoader\Config` must be returned from the config file.
 You can attach custom node visitors if you need to perform any sort of translation on each matching file before writing it to the output.

 ```php
 <?php